24pullrequests/24pullrequests/CONTRIBUTING.md

 Any changes that you make to the app files will be reflected inside the VM server.
 You can use your regular workflow for development, as if the server was local.

+You can run the tests with `bundle exec rake spec` (or spec:models, etc) from inside the VM too.
+As outside, you may need to run `bundle exec rake db:test:prepare` occasionally to bring the DB up to date with recent changes.

 When you want to pause or finish working, you can run:

     $ vagrant suspend